PhiniteFields/ascii_snake_game/README.md

 # ascii_snake_game
 ASCII Snake Game - In Python (Of Course)

-This is a simple ASCII based snake game written in Python over the weekend.
-Use arrow keys to move, eat all the food (green numbers) to win.
+This is a simple ASCII based snake game written over the weekend.
+It uses Python and the Curses library.

+Use arrow keys to move.
+Eat all the food (green numbers) to win.
 Avoid walls, monsters, and your own tail!
 Have fun.